UL-FRI-LGM/UterUS/README.md

 ## Cite Our Work

 If you find this dataset useful, please cite our work.
-The paper is currently under revision; we will update the Bibtex entry once it is published.
 ```bibtex
 @article{bones2024automatic,
 	title        = {{Automatic Segmentation and Alignment of Uterine Shapes from 3D Ultrasound Data}},